SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 Which value of 2/3 is "right for you"?
 C'mon, this is not a place for relative truths: you can't assert "my truth about 2/3".
 (Actually, asserting "my truth" is almost always
-nonsense: truth is what _is_, independent of who realizes it or even whether that truth is knowable in the first place.)
+nonsense: truth is what _is_, independent of who realizes it.
+Or even whether that truth is knowable in the first place, as G&ouml;del taught all of us.)

-Sooner or later, such devotion to words and stories instead of reality leads to nonsensical acts like asking for a legal ruling on the value of 2/3.
+Sooner or later, such devotion to words and stories _instead of reality_ leads to nonsensical acts like asking for a legal ruling on the value of 2/3.

 Do not do that.